-At the end of their two year journey, parents will be invited to celebrate their child’s achievements at a memorable ceremony, complete with traditional cap and gown.
+At the end of their three year journey, parents will be invited to celebrate their child’s achievements at a memorable ceremony, complete with traditional cap and gown.

 There are, however, a few requirements students must meet in order to graduate.
 These include:

-- Excellent behaviour record (minimum of 250 net points per year)
+- An excellent behaviour record (minimum of 250 net points per year)

-- Excellent attendance record (minimum of 96% over the year)
+- An excellent attendance record (minimum of 96% over the year)

 - High attendance at extra-curricular activities (at least 70% attendance in a club of their choice)

-- On target or above in core subject areas
+- On target or above in English, maths and science

 - A good average score in Masters of Recall